Life Proficiency Promises to Help You Develop the 2 Things You Need to Succeed in Today's World:

 - I did a Master's in Entrepreneurship, but I quickly realized that Entrepreneurship cannot be taught in a university.
 This is where it all started...

-- In 2016 I completely woke up and decided that I had to avoid falling into the 9-5 rat race.
+- In 2016 I decided to build a website from scratch on my own.
 So, I decided to create Life Proficiency.

 - I built and successfully sold Cap Avenue, an e-commerce store that sells headwear.